-A 21-Year-Old College Student Is Making Clear Face Masks for the Deaf and Hard of Hearing
+People Are Designing DIY Clear Face Masks for the Deaf and Hard of Hearing

-One college student has been hard at work on a solution.
+Even younger folks are contributing their efforts toward these initiatives.
 Eastern Kentucky University senior, Ashley Lawrence has been creating fabric face masks with a clear plastic insert that makes the wearer's mouth visible.
 "Paper masks with clear pieces over the mouth already exist, but like the regular surgical masks, they are in short supply during this crisis," Lawrence wrote in a GoFundMe description for the project.
 "So I have modified the fabric mask pattern to be suitable for those who lip read or who rely on the facial expressions used when communicating in ASL to understand meaning and intention."
 (Related: Should You Start Making and Wearing DIY Masks to Protect Against the Coronavirus?)

 After raising over $3,000 toward the goal, Lawrence closed her fundraiser to new donations.
 She wrote that she plans to use the funds to cover the material and shipping costs and send out the masks free of charge to people who are part of the deaf or hard of hearing community.
 She also said she plans on donating any leftover money to the non-profit Hands and Voices, which supports families with kids who are deaf or hard of hearing.